abdjiber/llm-water-tracker/privacy-policy.md

 You have the right to:
 - Access your stored data (viewable in extension storage)
 - Delete your data (via reset function)
-- Disable location tracking
 - Uninstall the extension at any time

-## Children's Privacy
-This extension is not intended for and does not knowingly collect data from users under 13 years of age.